IsacKun220/com1001/FAQ.md

 project.

 **CSS**.
-If the problem is rather to do with your web application's presentation, and specifically your CSS seemingly not updating, check that your browser is not caching your CSS files (i.e., using a stored, out of date copy, rather than a fresh version from your web application).
+If the problem is rather to do with your web application's presentation, and specifically your CSS seemingly not updating, ensure that your browser is not caching your CSS files (i.e., using a stored, out of date copy, rather than a fresh version from your web application).